fsist/future-streams/README.md

 Future.

 If any stream component fails, the whole stream will immediately fail as well; failures cannot be compartmentalized.
-Components which want to recover from failures must do so inside their implementations.
+Components which want to recover from failures must do so inside their implementation.

 When a stream fails, the `onError` callbacks of all components are called in parallel.
-This is *concurrent* with any ongoing calls to their onNext and onComplete methods.
-In fact, onNext and/or onComplete may be called again after onError has been called (or while it is running), due to race conditions.
+This is *concurrent* with any ongoing calls to their `onNext` and `onComplete` methods.
+In fact, `onNext` and/or `onComplete` may be called again after `onError` has been called (or while it is running), due to race conditions.

 However, if a component has already completed (`onComplete` has finished and the `completion` promise has been fulfilled), then `onError` is guaranteed not to be called for that component.